 What a crazy couple of weeks, right??
 I never thought I’d write tips for wedding planning during a pandemic, but this is our reality, and your wedding planning should not be put on hold!

-Actually, all of your new free time is the perfect opportunity to tackle more meaningful, productive, and fun wedding planning than you usually could!
+Actually, all of your new free time is a good opportunity to tackle more meaningful, productive, and fun wedding planning than you usually could!

 Let’s dig in to the 3 wedding planning steps to take while in quarantine. ⬇️⬇️

 I always tell couples that after you hire most of your vendors, you can relax for a while and coast through being engaged.
 It’s a huge step.
-It can be time consuming, but I’m guessing you have a lot of extra time on your hands right now.
+Researching and hiring vendors can be time consuming, but I’m guessing you have a lot of extra time on your hands right now.

-It’s also a big step, because hiring vendors will make your wedding a reality and help you imagine what it will look like!
+It’s also a big step, because having vendors will make your wedding a reality and help you imagine what it will look and feel like!